-- New PSM Program in Genetics, Genomics, and Counseling is currently being established (stay tuned for start date).
-The interdisciplinary, accredited PSM in Genetics, Genomics, and Counseling will train professionals in genetics, epidemiology, and counseling theory with skills in risk assessment, education, and counseling to explain test complexity to clients who are afflicted with or are at risk of disease.
+- PSM Program in Genetic Counseling – The interdisciplinary, accredited PSM in Genetics, Genomics, and Counseling will train professionals in genetics, epidemiology, and counseling theory with skills in risk assessment, education, and counseling to explain test complexity to clients who are afflicted with or are at risk of disease.
 Additional information about the program can be found at:

 - PSM Health Care Genetics – The Program is designed to train scientists and professionals with interdisciplinary competency in human genetics, disease identification, laboratory diagnostics, health care ethics, and regulatory issues in the clinical laboratory.
 Advanced level didactic, experiential and professional development training will increase knowledge and prepare leaders in health care genetics who translate discoveries in genetic sciences to products, policies, and practices.

 - New MEDS 5325: Computational Genomics Practicum Course: The newly offered MEDS 5325 course focuses on methods for processing/analyzing NGS data that includes: introduction to the Linux command line, elements of Python and R programming; genomics software tools for performing sequence read-alignments, transcript-expression profiling, and robust procedures for gauging differential gene expression; methods for genome assembly, genome variation detection, motif-finding, and data-visualization, and statistical topics on probability distributions, central limit theorem, hypothesis testing, linear models, and dimensionality reduction.

 - MEDS 6498: Machine Learning for Genomics – The MEDS 6498 course focuses on the elements of statistical learning, from classical methods for regression and classification to state-of-the-art deep learning architectures.